Section 1. This Association shall be known as the Florida Angus Association, Inc.

 ARTICLE IV – DIRECTORS

 Section 1.
 The management of the affairs, property and interest of the Association shall be vested in a Board of Directors consisting of not more than sixteen (16) persons, who shall be elected (except as otherwise provided herein for the filling of a vacancy and for the filling of the Director of Junior Activities) by the members at their annual meeting.
-The officers of the Association shall be board members.
+Upon their election, the officers of the Association shall fill one seat on the Board of Directors.

 Section 2.
 The number of directors may be decreased or increased by a majority vote of the members present at a meeting called for the purpose and entitled to vote thereon, except that the maximum number of directors shall be sixteen (16).